Protecting public health and the environment

 The Missouri Mining Commission regulates surface mining for coal and industrial minerals.
 The commission also administers the reclamation of coal mine lands abandoned prior to the passage of the federal Surface Mining Control and Reclamation Law (August 3, 1977).
 The eight-member commission includes five public members appointed by the governor plus the director of the Water Protection Program, the state geologist, and the director of the Department of Conservation.

-The primary responsibility and mandate of the program is reclamation of mined lands.
-While we inspect and enforce the mining laws during operation, the real goal is final reclamation after the mining is complete.
-The program has most contact with other programs when member of the public object to or have complaints concerning a mining permit or operation.
+The primary responsibility and mandate of the program is to oversee the reclamation of mined lands.
+That includes implementing and enforcing the mining laws to achieve effective reclamation after the mining is complete.
+The Land Reclamation Program coordinates with other environmental agencies during the permitting process, enforcement of the mining laws, and reclamation of abandon mine lands.

-For mine sites under permit, the program is responsible for enforcing reclamation provisions of the mining laws.
-All of Missouri’s mining laws require the post-mining restoration of land.
-This includes coal mining, industrial minerals mining and metallic minerals waste disposal.
-Field mining laws differs in their applicability.
+All of Missouri’s mining laws require the post-mining restoration of land affected by mining.
+This includes coal mining, industrial minerals mining, and metallic minerals waste disposal areas.
+Mining laws differs in their applicability.
 See the individual references below.

-The program administers the Metallic Minerals Waste Management Act (lead, iron, zinc, copper, gold and silver) for the department.
-The program’s involvement in metallic minerals relates to permitting, inspecting and enforcement of the metallic mineral waste product as a result of operations, but only the placement and reclamation of mining waste.
+The program administers the Metallic Minerals Waste Management Act (lead, iron, zinc, copper, gold, and silver) for the department.
+The program’s involvement in metallic minerals relates to permitting, inspecting and enforcement of the metallic mineral waste storage areas as a result of operations, but only the placement and reclamation of mining waste.

 Metallic Minerals Topics of Current Interest:

-- Closure Plans – As lead mines cease operations, the waste management areas must have an approved closure plan on file to permanently stabilize through reclamation these tailings storage areas.
+- Closure Plans – As metallic mineral mines cease operations, the waste management areas must have an approved closure plan on file, this is to be sure the tailings area is reclaimed appropriately and permanently stabilized.

-The program regulates the permitting, inspection, enforcement and reclamation of all industrial minerals surface mining activities.
+The program regulates the permitting, inspection, enforcement, and reclamation of commercial industrial mineral surface mining activities as defined in the Land Reclamation Act.
 The most common industrial minerals are limestone, clay, sand and gravel.
-Lesser known industrial minerals are barite, tar sands, shale, oil shales, granite and trap rock.
-Industrial minerals specifically do not include coal, lead, iron, silver, copper or other metals as these are covered in other laws described above and below.
+Lesser known industrial minerals are shale, granite, sandstone, and trap rock.
+Industrial minerals specifically do not include coal or other metals defined in the Metallic Mineral Waste Management Act as these are covered in other laws.

 Nearly every quarry must obtain air and water permits as well as a mining permit.
 Our inspectors will observe and refer issues related to air and water to the appropriate region staff.
 Mining permits do not allow waterborne sedimentation to leave the permit area, even if the operator owns more land than is under mining permit.
-Dust emissions for the mining site are not specifically regulated, unless dust crosses a property line.
+Dust emissions generated at the mining site are regulated as fugitive dust, if dust crosses a property line.

-Our regulatory activities include the handling of materials such as waste rock, topsoil or over burden, but do not include processing areas, the stockpiles of saleable products and the ground where they are stored.
-Environmental issues include erosion by wind or water, include blasting, noise or truck traffic.
+Our regulatory activities include the handling of materials such as waste rock, topsoil or overburden, but do not include processing areas, the stockpiles of saleable products and the ground where they are stored.
+Environmental issues include erosion by wind or water, but do not include blasting, noise or truck traffic.
 Groundwater monitoring is not required.

 Industrial Minerals Topics of Current Interest: